Logotype for Credito Emiliano S.p.A.

 Outlook and guidance

-• Loan growth guidance for 2025 and 2026 is around 2.5%-3% annually, driven by residential mortgages, consumer credit, and selective corporate lending.
+• Loan growth guidance for 2025 and 2026 is around 2.5%-3% annually, mainly from residential mortgages, consumer credit, and selective corporate lending.

-• Management and brokerage fees expected to grow above 5%, with net inflows target of €2 billion for 2025 likely to be exceeded.
+• Commission income is projected to remain robust, with management and brokerage fees expected to grow above 5% and net inflows target of €2 billion for 2025 likely to be exceeded.

-• Operating costs will be impacted by collective agreement renewals and investments in digital transformation and AI.
+• Operating costs will be impacted by labor agreements and investments in digital transformation and AI.

-• Credit risk is expected to remain low, with cost of risk guidance for 2025 at 15 basis points.
+• Credit risk is expected to remain low, with no significant deterioration anticipated.

 Partial view of Summaries dataset, powered by Quartr API